-Before hemodialysis can be done, an access (way for blood to leave and return to your body) is needed.
+Before hemodialysis can be done, a way for blood to leave and return to your body (an access) is needed.
+During hemodialysis, needles placed into the access carry blood to and from the dialyzer.
 A hemodialysis access is usually created in your arm.
-The two main types of accesses are an arteriovenous fistula (AV fistula) and an arteriovenous graft (AV graft).
+The 2 main types of accesses are an arteriovenous fistula (AV fistula) and an arteriovenous graft (AV graft).

 The hemodialysis access provides a large volume of rapidly flowing blood.
 It involves a surgical operation under anesthesia.
 You may be able to go home the same day.
 It is made during a short procedure using one of these methods: